 The following FAQ document is intended to serve as a resource for the Carnegie Mellon Athletics community.
-It will be updated as more information becomes available.
+This update was posted August 9th, 2021 and it will be updated as more information becomes available.

 How will I know if there are any changes to the current schedule?

-The Carnegie Mellon Athletics website will have the latest updates to any changes or cancellations to our competition schedule.
+The Carnegie Mellon Athletics website will have the latest updates to any changes or cancellations to any of our competition schedules.